Lupercalia, Parentalia and Februarius February 15th

 OVID 19TH CENTURY ENGRAVING BY J W COOK

-Fasti is sadly unfinished because Pūblius Ovidius Nāsō was exiled by the Emperor Augustus when he was halfway through the Fasti.
-So the last entry is for 30th June where he says: ‘put the last touches to my undertaking’ suggesting he knew he was ending it here.
+Fasti is sadly unfinished because Pūblius Ovidius Nāsō was exiled by the Emperor Augustus.
+The last entry is for 30th June where Ovid writes: ‘put the last touches to my undertaking’.
+It suggests he knew he was finished, despite only being halfway through the year.

-He was exiled until his death ten years later in Tomis, on the Black Sea.
-It is not clear exactly why he was exiled, ostensibly it was for the immorality in his book ‘The Art of Love’, but as that was published almost a decade earlier, it seems strange.
+He was exiled to the Black Sea at Tomis where he died ten years later.
+It is not clear exactly why he was exiled.
+Ostensibly it was for the immorality of his book ‘The Art of Love’.
+But that was published almost a decade earlier.
+So, it seems a strange cause for exile.

 Was he involved with a plot against Augustus that saw the Emperor’s own daughter exiled?
 Her lover was Lullus Antonius, son of Mark Antony.
 Unlike Julia’s other lovers, he was forced to commit suicide.

-But this also happened years before Ovid’s exile, so neither does it make any great sense of the great man’s punishing exile.
-However, Julia’s daughter was herself exiled closer to the time of Ovid’s exile and her husband, Lucius Aemilius Paullus, was executed for treason.
+But this also happened years before Ovid’s exile.
+Julia’s daughter, Julia the Yonger, was herself exiled closer to the time of Ovid’s exile.
+Her husband, Lucius Aemilius Paullus, was executed for treason.
+So, might this be the context of his exile?
+No one knows.
 Ovid said the reason for his exile was a ‘poem and a mistake’.
 The nature of that mistake is not recorded but he said the crime was worse than murder and more harmful than poetry.

-‘Ovid, writing in Augustus’ reign, provides our guide to the flesh-pots of a Roman town.
+Here is one of my favourite Ovid quotations.
 Here he recommends how the aspiring male should dress for a night out on the town:

 Don’t torture your hair, though, with curling-iron: don’t pumice